StevenBlack/hosts/codebase_structure.md

 ### Basic hosts
-The [basic hosts file](https://github.com/StevenBlack/hosts/blob/master/hosts), containing just adware, malware, etc, is store in the root folder of this repository.
+The [basic hosts file](https://github.com/StevenBlack/hosts/blob/master/hosts), containing just adware, malware, etc, is stored in the root folder of this repository.

-The [/hosts/alternates](https://github.com/StevenBlack/hosts/tree/master/alternates) this folder contains the products of `updateHostsFile.py`, one subfolder for each permutation of fakenews, gambling, porn, and social media hosts, all of which include the base extensions containing hosts that block adware, malware, tracking, etc.
+The [/hosts/alternates](https://github.com/StevenBlack/hosts/tree/master/alternates) this folder contains the products of `updateHostsFile.py`, one subfolder for each permutation of `fakenews`, `gambling`, `porn`, and `social` media hosts, all of which include the base extensions containing hosts that block adware, malware, tracking, etc.

 ## Other notable files

 + [./readme_template.md](https://github.com/StevenBlack/hosts/blob/master/readme_template.md):
-is used to generate the all the various readme files in this repository.
+This file is used to generate the all the various readme files in this repository.
 Therefore, if you wish to change the readme, you need to change only this file.